Updated for Version 3.7

 Notable Teammates

-Xingqiu | Xingqiu’s off-field, single-target Hydro application matches well with Fischl’s off-field, single-target Electro application. |
+Xingqiu’s off-field, single-target Hydro application matches well with Fischl’s off-field, single-target Electro application.

-Sucrose | Sucrose is a good driver for off-field DPS Fischl’s A4, and she is also able to hold the 4VV artifact set and TTDS Catalyst. |
+Sucrose is a good driver for off-field DPS Fischl’s A4, and she is also able to hold the 4VV artifact set and TTDS/Hakushin Ring Catalysts.

-Literally any Electro unit who would benefit from an Electro battery. | Includes Beidou, Yae, Cyno, Raiden, etc. |
+Literally any Electro unit who would benefit from an Electro battery.

-Literally any DPS who would benefit from off-field Electro application. | Practically the entire roster can synergize with Fischl due to her low field time, good particle generation, decent off-field damage and consistent Electro application which can enable a variety of Electro reactions (Overload, Electro-Charged, Quicken, etc.). |
+Practically the entire roster can synergize with Fischl due to her low field time, good particle generation, decent off-field damage and consistent Electro application which can enable a variety of Electro reactions (Overload, Electro-Charged, Quicken, etc.).

-This is not a comprehensive or ranked list of teams.
-The inclusion of a certain team, or lack thereof, does not necessarily indicate the power level of the team in question.
+This is not a comprehensive list of teams.
+The inclusion or exclusion of any given team does not necessarily reflect its power level.

 Electro-Charged (“Taser”)